Cumming Corporation: Changes 2018–2021

-Meanwhile, in the USA, Cumming merged its east-coast operations with New-York-based Lehrer LLC in 2018, forming a new division "Cumming Lehrer" headed by founder Peter Lehrer as divisional CEO, with Gavin Middleton of Lehrer and Derek Hutchison of Cumming as executive vice presidents.
+Meanwhile, in the US, Cumming merged its east-coast operations with New-York-based Lehrer LLC in 2018, forming a new division "Cumming Lehrer" headed by founder Peter Lehrer as divisional CEO, with Gavin Middleton of Lehrer and Derek Hutchison of Cumming as executive vice presidents.
 The merger brought Cumming to 700 employees across 31 offices.

 In January 2020, long-time chief operating officer (COO) Mike Jensen retired.
 David Baird was appointed COO, and EVP Derek Hutchison was promoted to president.
 Finlay Cumming remained as CEO.
 In October of the same year, the company announced that, effective from 1 January 2021, Baird would be appointed CEO as part of a succession plan for Finlay Cumming, who would assume the role of executive chairman.

 During 2020–2021, Cumming increased its focus on northwest USA.
 It acquired two Oregon-based businesses: PlanB Consulting (60 staff) in July 2020, and Inici Group early in 2021.
 In December 2020, new COO Finlay McLay relocated to Seattle to work alongside CEO Baird.
 In March 2021, Cumming announced that it would move its headquarters to Seattle.

 In November 2021, New Mountain Capital announced an investment partnership with Cumming Group.
 Former owners Tailwind Capital stated that they "look forward to remaining a partner and shareholder".